This is the BEST Instant Pot Pork Chops recipe: moist, fork-tender and flavorful pork chops are smothered in creamy wine and herb sauce!

 Great side dishes to go with Instant Pot Smothered Pork Chops

-- You can’t go wrong serving this over Instant Pot Cheesy Garlic Mashed Potatoes.
+- As I mentioned before, you simply can’t go wrong serving these instant pot pork chops over Instant Pot Cheesy Garlic Mashed Potatoes.

-- I’m a big fan of serving it with something green on your plate, such as Brussels sprouts with Bacon and Mozzarella.
+- I’m also a big fan of serving it with something green on your plate, such as Brussels Sprouts with Bacon and Mozzarella.

 - Prefer a salad instead?
 How about Brussels sprouts Cranberry Pecan Salad.

-If you enjoy cooking meat in the instant pot you might also like these easy to follow recipes:
+If you enjoyed cooking pork chops in the instant pot you might also like these easy to follow recipes: